Skip to main content

 Biography

 Her work has appeared in City & Community, The International Journal of Cultural Policy, CUNY Forum, A Companion to Korean American Studies, COVID-19 and Global Cities: Comparative Perspectives (in Korean), and World Politics and Economy (in Korean).
 She also co-edited Koreatowns: Exploring the Economics, Politics, and Identities of Korean Spatial Formations with two other sociologists, and contributed chapters to the volume.
-This edited work was published by Lexington Books in 2020.
+This edited volume was published by Lexington Books in 2020 (now Bloomsbury.

 Education